burtonr/blog/content/posts/cloud-migration.md

 For now, at the end of the beginning of your cloud migration process, focus on the three parts I outlined earlier.

 ### Containerization
 Containers are the core of cloud technology.
-Containers allow for reproducable environments, portability, and ease of deployments.
+Containers allow for reproducible environments, portability, and ease of deployments.
 Applications running in a container can quickly and easily be deployed and upgraded.
-Additionaly, making an application run in a container can be straight-forward.
+Additionally, making an application run in a container can be straight-forward.
 At the root of a container, it's just a minified operating system with Linux, Windows, or a variety of other Unix-based operating systems.

 It's possible no code changes will need to happen to get your application to run inside a container.
 Although, most likely, it will require some minor changes depending on what the application does, or communicates with.
 Add a Dockerfile to your code base and get started trying it out to see what needs to be adjusted, if anything at all.
 There are sample Dockerfiles for any language your application is written in.
 Start with the sample, and add things that your application needs.
 Once it's up and running as a container, it will be much easier to go back and adjust the container image to be smaller, or more performant.